Science and Engineering Practices in NGSS

 This lesson is important because it provides students a chance to be engaged in the writing process as they publish a book about the function and structure of the parts of a plant.
 Also, it permits students to incorporate writing into their science, so they can describe what they observe during their scientific investigation.
 This allows students to construct a deeper understanding of the science concept through self-reflection in expressing thoughts and ideas learned.

-My students have learned the parts of the plant and their function.
-They know how to write in complete sentences and use capital letters and punctuation marks appropriately.
-However, my students have very limited prior knowledge with the writing process.
-This is part 1 of a 3 part lesson geared toward students writing an expository paper.
-My students will brainstorm and write their first draft, with some needing assistance with the steps of the writing process (brainstorm, rough draft, revising, proofreading, and publishing).
+My students have learned about the parts of the plant and their function.
+My students have learned how to write in complete sentences and use capital letters and punctuation marks appropriately.
+However, my students have very limited prior knowledge of the writing process.
+This is part 3 of a 3 part lesson in which the students write an expository paper.
+My students will become publishers as they make final copies of their books and share their finished products.